Losant/losant-rest-js/docs/applicationApiTokens.md

-# Access Tokens Actions
+# Application Api Tokens Actions

-Details on the various actions that can be performed on the Access Tokens resource, including the expected parameters and the potential responses.
+Details on the various actions that can be performed on the Application Api Tokens resource, including the expected parameters and the potential responses.

 ##### Contents